eoinkelly/notes/databases/postgresql/postgresql-9.0-high-performance-book.md

 There are 3 ways to create a unique index

-1. mark column as `PRIMARY KEY` in the table create statement
+1. mark column as `PRIMARY KEY` in the table create statement (this is the preferred form)
     ```sql
     CREATE TABLE t(k serial PRIMARY KEY, v integer);
     ```

-    * this is the preferred form
-2. alter table to add an index
+2. alter table to add an index (does exactly the same as 1.)
     ```sql
     -- exactly same as PRIMARY KEY example above
     CREATE TABLE t(k serial PRIMARY KEY, v integer);
     ALTER TABLE t ADD CONSTRAINT k_key UNIQUE (k)`
     ```
-    * does exactly the same as 1.

 3. Explicitly create a unique index
     ```sql
     CREATE UNIQUE INDEX k_key
     ```
-    * considered bad form as it effectively creates a constraint but donesn't label it as such in the table constraints
+    This is considered bad form as it effectively creates a constraint but doesn't label it as such in the table constraints

 TODO: Which does rails do?
 (Tue 31 Mar 06:13:26 2015)

-Important note about NULL:
+## Important note about NULL:

-NULL values are not considered equal to one another!
+`NULL` values are not considered equal to one another!
 You should prevent any columns that will have unique indexes on them from having NULL value.

 ## Clustering an index